timmcginley/41936/Assignments/B.md

 * The PM should then collate the invoices, hours and work done into a single document that they submit with the rest of the documents.
 * Should inlcude documented performance against KPIs / Beats to demonstrate on track.

-## Submission
+## Part B Submission

-Integrate your recommendations to the client, drawings, separate photos of sketches, and a photo of the all the drawings/sketches on the wall into a client report in PDF and upload it to Learn.
-File name: 9W_TeamXX
+Integrate your recommendations to the client, drawings, separate photos of sketches, and a photo of the all the drawings/sketches on the wall into a client report in PDF.
+File name: PartB_TeamXX
+PM to gather all documents from the team and submit them under Assignment Part B in DTU Learn before the deadline.

 Enter your BEATS in MS Teams:
 B1: Number of Permanent Workspaces in the Building